LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-16-rustlings-clippy.md

 }
 ```

-When we run original code(above) without modification, we can see clippy error as below:
+When we run the original code(above) without modification, we can see Clippy error as below:

 ```shell
 ❯ rustlings run clippy1